Approximate Euclidean shortest paths in polygonal domains: Approximate shortest path amid convex polygons

 Note that whenever two points $s$ and $t$ between which we intend to find a shortest path are visible to each other, the line segment $st$ needs to be computed.
 To facilitate this, for every degenerate point obstacle $p$, every cone $C$ with apex $p$ is considered to be an admissible cone.

-The same properties carry over to the domain $\Omega$ as well.
-For any two points $p_1$ and $p_2$ in $\mathcal{F}(\Omega)$, suppose $p_1$ and $p_2$ are not visible to each other.
-Consider any shortest path $\pi$ between $p_1$ and $p_2$.
-For any line segment $ab$ in $\pi$, $ab$ is either an edge of $\Omega$ or it is a tangent to an obstacle $O$.
+The same properties carry over to the polygonal domain $\Omega$ as well.
+For any two points $p_1$ and $p_2$ in $\mathcal{F}(\Omega)$, suppose that $p_1$ and $p_2$ are not visible to each other.
+Consider any shortest path $\tau$ between $p_1$ and $p_2$.
+For any line segment $ab$ in $\tau$, $ab$ is either an edge of a polygon in $\Omega$ or it is a tangent to an obstacle $O \in \Omega$.
 In the latter case, $ab$ belongs to an admissible cone of $O$.
+When the polygonal domain is $\Omega$, the following Lemma upper bounds the number of cones at the vertices of convex polygons in $\Omega$.